comfortblanket/calendar_creator/README.md

     pts-before (event-pts-before)
     pts-after (event-pts-after)

-    adjust-x-pts (0) amount in points to adjust placement of text in x direction adjust-y-pts (0) amount in points to adjust placement of text in y direction increment-line (True) whether to increment the line count after writing out the text of this event
+    halign (L) horizontal alignment of text in date cell, value can be L, C, or R adjust-x-pts (0) amount in points to adjust placement of text in x direction adjust-y-pts (0) amount in points to adjust placement of text in y direction increment-line (True) whether to increment the line count after writing out the text of this event